phone: 919-684-2444 | police.duke.edu

 - Travel Clinic

-As a part of Duke’s efforts to preserve a living and working environment supportive of behaviors that contribute to the physical health and wellbeing of all community members, beginning in 2020 the use of tobacco products including electronic smoking devices such as e-cigarettes and vaping products, cigarettes, cigars, cigarillos and hookahs will be prohibited in all buildings and grounds owned or leased by Duke University.
+As a part of Duke’s efforts to preserve a living and working environment supportive of behaviors that contribute to the physical health and wellbeing of all community members, the use of tobacco products including electronic smoking devices such as e-cigarettes and vaping products, cigarettes, cigars, cigarillos and hookahs are prohibited in all buildings and grounds owned or leased by Duke University.

 Undergraduate students have access to all recreation programs and facilities (Brodie & Wilson Recreation Centers).
 Recreation services are in place to help students establish and maintain a healthy, active lifestyle while at Duke and beyond.
 Visit recreation.duke.edu for more information.